zhadier/Eme-Olympiad/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc
+- The webpage was based on a design by: [Cindy Shin](https://www.behance.net/adagio07) (original design)

 ## 📝 License